jedi-academy/learn-4711/data/assignments/assignment2.md

 #Assignment #2 - Completed Accessorize Webapp
 COMP4711

-#D R A F T ... questions to me, please!

 ##Assignment Overview & Goals - Accessorize

 The purpose of the assignments, collectively, is to let you apply the techniques